 They are being used more and more in the digital space to signify ownership of artwork, music, video and so on, and the interesting thing is that in many cases, there is no physical ownership of the item that comes with owning the NFT, just a digital certificate that proves that you own it.
 You can read more about this phenomenon at https://winz.io/blog/everything-you-need-to-know-about-the-hype-nft-tokens/, but it is obvious that NFTs are already becoming a big driver of traffic and content online.

-There are various areas where NFTs have obvious utility, such as video games, where they can be used to signify ownership of unique items and in-game upgrades, while they are also being used to sell art and music.
+There are various areas where NFTs have obvious utility, such as video games and fantasy sports, where they can be used to signify ownership of unique items and in-game upgrades, while they are also being used to sell art and music.
 In this regard, Elon Musk, who has been playing a big role in increasing the popularity of cryptocurrencies, has also waded in, with a song about NFTs created as an NFT.